Peru-Riezu/The_Challenges_of_Theseus/README.md

 ## Usage

+&nbsp;

 To ssh into the first challenge of the **Basque version**, you can use the following command:
 ```bash
 ssh labirintoaren_erdigunea@your-host
 ```
-using the password
+And the password
 ```bash
 piraten_bizitza_hoberena_da
 ```

+&nbsp;

 And to ssh into the first challenge of the **English version**, you can use the following command:
 ```bash
 ssh center_of_the_labyrinth@your-host
 ```
-using the password
+And the password
 ```bash
 a_pirate_s_life_is_best
 ```

+&nbsp;

 Replace `your-host` with the actual hostname or IP address (e.g., `localhost`, `192.168.122.157`).